When is the ski season in Scotland?

 Where to stay when skiing in Scotland

-CairnGorm Mountain
+Cairngorm Mountain

-Snow conditions in Scotland can often be a bit unpredictable, but CairnGorm Mountain gets more long-lasting snow than any other spot in the highlands.
+Snow conditions in Scotland can often be a bit unpredictable, but Cairngorm Mountain gets more long-lasting snow than any other spot in the highlands.
 Over the years, this has made it a well-loved destination for skiers and snowboarders.
 Out of the twenty pistes of different colour rakings, the longest run on the mountain is 3.3 kilometres.
 The most enjoyable way of getting to the top is certainly the mountain railway, which lets you take in some spectacular sights on the way (but there are ten other lifts that will probably get you there quicker).
 For freestyle enthusiasts, CairnGorm also has a great terrain/fun park, and for beginner skiers, they have their own snow school on site.

-Whether you’re a skier yourself, or just accompanying a whole bunch of them up the mountain, you will love a trip to CairnGorm.
-At the resort, you are only eleven miles from Aviemore and less than an hours’ drive from Inverness.
+Whether you’re a skier yourself, or just accompanying a whole bunch of them up the mountain, you will love a trip to Cairngorm.
+At the resort, you are only eleven miles from Aviemore and less than an hour’s drive from Inverness.
 But even if you stay close by, you’ll find that the national park in which the mountain lies is an area of outstanding beauty.
-The aforementioned mountain railway which takes skiers and sightseers to the top station is the perfect route to the incredible panoramic views of the park, and of Loch Morlich in the valley below.
+The aforementioned mountain railway which takes skiers and sightseers to the top station is the perfect route to the incredible panoramic views of the park and of Loch Morlich in the valley below.

-Places to stay nearby: The Fortalice
+Place to stay nearby: Greystone Lodge

 Nevis Range

 If you’re longing for some back-country skiing in Scotland, Nevis Range is the place to go.
 Among the dramatic scenery, this is where you’ll find the most exciting terrain for off-piste runs.
-From the top of Aonach Mor (the eighth highest peak in Scotland), you can ski the Boardwise terrain park and the Back Corries.
+From the top of Aonach Mor (the 8th-highest peak in Scotland), you can ski the Boardwise terrain park and the Back Corries.
 These are known to be quite the challenge even for the most experienced skiers, but there’s nothing like them in all of the UK.
 From the top, you can also ski a variety of patrolled red and black slopes, and a bit further down beginners can find their snow legs on the green and blue graded runs.
-Despite its reputation for extreme snow-sports, Nevis Range is actually an excellent place to learn skiing or snowboarding for the first time with its variety of in-house and independent snow sports schools.
+Despite its reputation for extreme snow sports, Nevis Range is an excellent place to learn skiing or snowboarding for the first time with its variety of in-house and independent snow sports schools.

 On the north side of the mountain, you can also take a beautiful scenic ride through the crisp air on the only mountain gondola in Britain.
-This is not only for sightseers but is actually the best way to access the base of the snow-sports area.
+This is not only for sightseers but is actually the best way to access the base of the snow sports area.
 In the warmer months, this is also an excellent starting point for some incredible walking trails along the range.
 Many hikers will make their way up Aonach Mor by foot and take a refreshing gondola ride back down to the resort.

-Places to stay nearby: Sky Lodge
+Place to stay nearby: Skye Lodge

 Glenshee